Tiaonmmn/Kung-Pao-Chicken/README.md

 Version: 1.0
 Authors: *Hana Lee* - *hlee@cloudpassage.com*, *David Sackmary* - *dsackmary@cloudpassage.com*

-#Translates Iptables into Halo Firewall Policies.
+#Translates Iptables into Halo Firewall Policies
 There are two programs in this repo:
 * The first gets iptables from a list of servers using the command: "iptables -L -n -v".
 This program requires an input list of IP addresses, usernames and passwords.
 If you have another way to do this, you are welcome to do so.
 * The second program generates Halo Firewall Policies from iptables.

-NOTES :
+NOTES:
 * This repo does not alter the servers it touches in any way.
 * In order to deploy the Halo Firewall Policies generated, please reference http://www.cloudpassage.com/document_images/API_Guide/API_Guide.pdf )
 * When a Halo Firewall Policy is deployed, it will overwrite the iptables which is current on that server.